Nancy Goroff: Political career

-Throughout the 2018 election cycle she became concerned about the anti-illegal-immigrant rhetoric of three-term Republican incumbent Lee Zeldin.
 In 2020 Goroff ran for the 2020 United States House of Representatives, going on leave from her faculty position at Stony Brook University.
 On June 23 she won the Democratic primary, with 36.1 percent of the vote, finishing ahead of 2018 nominee Perry Gershon.
 In November, she faced incumbent Lee Zeldin in the general election, losing by 9.8%.
-If elected, Goroff would have been the first congresswoman to have earned a PhD.
+If elected, Goroff would have been the first woman scientist with a PhD to be elected to Congress.